darkskele/ScaffoldGenerator/SCHEMA.md

-# Scaffolder DSL Schema - Expanded Draft
+# Scaffolder DSL Schema

 This document defines the initial set of keywords, properties, and explicit scope markers for our custom DSL (with a suggested file extension of `.scaff`).
 Our goal is to create a human-readable, modular format for specifying project structures, which can then be used to generate C++ projects automatically.

 ## Overview

-Our DSL allows you to define a project structure using a simple syntax that leverages both indentation for readability and explicit scope markers for unambiguous parsing.
-The high-level design (such as project dependencies, libraries, classes, methods, and more) is expressed in one or more files that the scaffolder tool will parse and then use to generate all necessary project files (CMake, VS Code settings, etc.).

-While whitespace and indentation are encouraged for human readability, the actual scope boundaries are defined by explicit markers:

-- **Start of Scope:** A new block begins with a dash (`-`) at the start of a line.
-- **End of Scope:** A block is explicitly closed by a line containing a single underscore (`_`).

-This approach ensures that the structure of the DSL is robust, even if formatting is inconsistent.
+The Scaffolder DSL is a human-readable, modular language designed for specifying project structures and automatically generating C++ code.
+This document outlines the general DSL syntax—including keywords, properties, explicit scope markers, and nested scopes—followed by a dedicated section on method generation.
+Future revisions will incorporate additional constructs such as class, library, and namespace definitions.

+## General Scaffolder Syntax

-## Keywords
+### Keywords

-The following top-level keywords define the various elements in our project:
+The DSL supports several top-level keywords that define the various elements of a project.
+The initial set includes:

 - **project**
   Defines the overall project and its high-level properties.

 - **library**
   Represents a modular library within the project.
-Libraries can be marked as static or dynamic and encapsulate related functionalities.

 - **class**
-  Specifies a C++ class and its related details such as inheritance, methods, and members.
+  Specifies a C++ class along with its members and methods.

 - **method**
-  Describes a member function within a class.
-It includes the return type, parameters, and an optional description or placeholder implementation.
+  Describes a member function with its return type, parameters, and additional properties.

 - **member**
   Defines a data member (variable) of a class.

 - **function**
-  Represents a standalone function that exists outside of a class context.
+  Represents a standalone function outside a class context.

 - **folder**
-  Used to organize elements into a file/folder structure, guiding how files are laid out in the generated project.
+  Organizes elements into a file and folder structure for the generated project.

+*(Additional keywords such as namespace and concept will be introduced later.)*

-## Properties
+### Properties

-Each element defined by the keywords can have associated properties.
-These include:
+Each element in the DSL may include one or more of the following properties:

 - **name**
   A unique identifier for the element.